Understanding Bowel Preparation

 What if I forget to take the medication when I should, or remember too late to finish the prep?

 Call your doctor and ask what to do if you are not able to complete the bowel prep as advised.
 The procedure might need to be canceled and rescheduled.

 What are the common side effects of bowel prep?

-The type and severity of side effects differ among patients.
-They also vary with the product used.
-Some patients have nausea, vomiting, bloating (swelling in the abdomen) or abdominal pain.
-A prep can cause kidney failure, heart failure or seizures, but this is rare.
+You should expect to have multiple loose bowel movements with minimal discomfort while doing the prep.
+However, some people will have nausea, vomiting, bloating (swelling in the abdomen) or abdominal pain.
+Serious side effects are uncommon.
 Your doctor will explain the possible side effects of the prep selected for you.